ankit3987/todo_react/README.md

 # Full-Stack Application Setup

+port have to oopen in instance
+27017 for db
+3000 for frontend
+3500 for backend

 This guide walks you through setting up and running a full-stack application with:

 - **Frontend**: React (created using Create React App)